MLDawn/MLDawn-Projects/README.md

 # MLDawn-Projects
-This repository contains projects defined in the blogposts by www.mldawn.com
+This repository contains projects defined in the blog posts by www.mldawn.com